25 Best Places to Visit in Italy

 Recommended by Asher from Asher & Lyric

 Costa Smeralda should be on everyone’s bucket list.
-In my opinion, it’s one of the truly must-see destinations of Italy.
+In my opinion, it’s one of the best destinations in Italy.

 It’s on Sardinia which is one of the most beautiful islands in the whole Mediterranean Sea.
 With pristine white sand beaches and magical turquoise water, it’s a beach lovers paradise.